electron/governance/wg-api/spec-documents/scroll-view.md

 * `mode` string - Can be one of the following values: `disabled`, `hidden-but-enabled`, `enabled`.
 Default is `enabled`.

 Controls how the horizontal scroll bar appears and functions.
-* `disable` - The scrollbar is hidden, and the pane will not respond to e.g. mousewheel events even if the contents are larger than the viewport.
+* `disable` - The scrollbar is hidden.
 * `hidden-but-enabled` - The scrollbar is hidden whether or not the contents are larger than the viewport, but the pane will respond to scroll events.
+This option is not available on MacOS.
-*`enabled` - The scrollbar will be visible if the contents are larger than the viewport and the pane will respond to scroll events.
+*`enabled` - The scrollbar will be visible if the contents are larger than the viewport.

 #### `scrollView.setVerticalScrollBarMode(mode)`